 Last week a girl’s high school was torched by a mob, as a reaction to “blasphemy” committed by a teacher.
 The blasphemous act in question was the result of photocopying the wrong page of a book.

 Violence as a means of suppressing opposition opinion in Pakistan is far from new.
 Last March, Left Foot Forward previously reported on the assassination of the (Christian) Pakistan Minister for Minorities, Shahbaz Bhatti, for his support for blasphemy law reforms.
 And in January 2011, Punjab Governor Salman Taseer was assassinated by an Islamist exremist because he objected to calls to amend the country’s controversial blasphemy laws.

 Sign the “We are Malala” petition, joininh Malala’s fight for free expression; condemning the Taliban for their inhumanity; and supporting the right of every child in Pakistan to an education, regardless of gender or faith, here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.